Help Struggling Siblings

-Cincinnati Mayor Mark Mallory has been holding a series of town-hall-style Neighbor-to-Mayor Community Forums, designed to give citizens an opportunity to share their concerns, hopes and ideas on important issues facing the city.
-The next topic will be health care, in a meeting at 5 p.m.
+Cincinnati Mayor Mark Mallory is holding a series of town-hall-style Neighbor-to-Mayor Community Forums, designed to give citizens an opportunity to share their concerns, hopes and ideas on important issues facing the city.
+The topics will be health care, 5 p.m.
+June 6 at College Hill Elementary School; and housing, 5 p.m.
 June 29 at Memorial Hall in Over-the-Rhine.

 Cindy Sheehan with MUSE

 MUSE - Cincinnati's Women's Choir hosts "Peace Mom" Cindy Sheehan, Holly Near and Muslim Mothers Against Violence in the 23rd Annual MUSE Spring Concert, "The Great Peace March," June 9 and 10.
 Pre-concert teach-ins, featuring Sheehan on June 9 and Muslim Mothers Against Violence on June 10, will begin at 7 p.m.
 The Spring Concert with MUSE and Holly Near will begin at 8 p.m.
 The program is at New Thought Unity Center at 1401 East McMillan St. Tickets are $15 in advance or $20 at the door and available online at [email protected].